-<p "1 1 ">Stephanie Ansaldo is founder and president of
+Stephanie Ansaldo is founder and president of The Echo

-The Echo Foundation, an education foundation for humanity and
+Foundation, an education foundation for humanity and peace.
+The

-deliver messages that inspire citizens to action on behalf of
+messages that inspire citizens to action on behalf of humankind.

-humankind.
-Stephanie previously served as a family therapist at
+Stephanie previously served as a family therapist at Charlotte

-Charlotte Latin School and led her own private practice in family
+Latin School and led her own private practice in family therapy.

-therapy.
-She is a recipient of several honors and awards, including
+She is a recipient of several honors and awards, including the

-Award, the inaugural UNC Charlotte Bob Barrett Social Justice Award
+the inaugural UNC Charlotte Bob Barrett Social Justice Award and

-and the State of North Carolina Order of the Long Leaf Pine.
-She
+the State of North Carolina Order of the Long Leaf Pine.
+She earned

 University and master’s degree in clinical counseling from the